ericbutz/developer-portal/app/guides/receive-money/create-transfer.md

 section: guides
 type: guide
 guide:
-    name: send-money
+    name: receive-money
     step: '3'
 title:  Creating an ACH transfer
 description: Create a transfer by specifying your funding source as the source and the Customer as the destination.
 ---
 # Step 3: Create a transfer

-Create a transfer by specifying your Dwolla Master Account bank funding source as the `source` and the Customer bank funding source as the `destination`.
+Create a transfer by specifying the Customer's bank funding source as the  `source` and your Dwolla Master Account bank funding source as the `destination`.

 You can learn more about initiating transfers in our [API Reference docs.](https://docsv2.dwolla.com/#initiate-a-transfer)

-#### Request and response (view schema in 'raw')
+## Create a transfer

+Once the customer has verified their funding source, we can transfer funds from their bank account to your Dwolla account.
+You’ll need to supply your access token and customer’s ID, as well as the customer’s funding source ID.

 ```raw
 POST https://api-sandbox.dwolla.com/transfers